Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Introduction

 We define $\mac J$ to be the class of all graphs that can be constructed by a sequence of the following operations, starting with one-vertex graphs: \begin{itemize} \item choosing a graph $G$ that is already constructed, choosing a vertex $v\in V(G)$, and adding a new vertex adjacent only to $v$; \item choosing two graphs $H_1,H_2$ that are already constructed, and substituting $H_2$ for a vertex of $H_1$. \end{itemize} Equivalently, $\mac J$ is the family of graphs $J$ with the property that every induced subgraph of $J$ either contains a vertex of degree at most one or is not prime.
 For instance, $\mac J$ contains every forest, and all line graphs of forests.
 We prove the following:

-\begin{theorem} If $H_1,\overline{H_2}\in \mac J$, there exists $c>0$ such that if $G$ is both $H_1$-free and $H_2$-free, then $G$ has a clique or stable set of size at least $|G|^c$. \end{theorem} The graphs $H$ such that $H\in \mac J$ and $\overline{H}\in \mac J$ are precisely the graphs in $\mac H$, so this implies that the members of $\mac H$ have the \erh{} property, by taking $H_1=H_2\in \mac H$.
+\begin{theorem} If $H_1,\overline{H_2}\in \mac J$, there exists $c>0$ such that if $G$ is both $H_1$-free and $H_2$-free, then $G$ has a clique or stable set of size at least $|G|^c$. \end{theorem} The graphs $H$ such that $H\in \mac J$ and $\overline{H}\in \mac J$ are precisely the graphs in $\mac H$ (see \cref{lem:char}), so this implies that the members of $\mac H$ have the \erh{} property, by taking $H_1=H_2\in \mac H$.
 Note also that, as $\mac J$ contains all forests, \cref{thm:pairsEH} contains the theorem of~\cite{MR4170220} mentioned earlier, about excluding a forest and a forest complement.
-We will extend \cref{thm:pairsEH} to a viral version, in \cref{thm:mainunordered}.
+We will prove \cref{thm:pairsEH} by showing its viral version, \cref{thm:mainunordered}.

 The proof method also applies to ordered graphs (an {\em ordered graph} is a graph with a total order on its vertex set).
 An argument of Alon, Pach and Solymosi~\cite{MR1832443} shows that the Erd\H{o}s-Hajnal conjecture is equivalent to the same statement for ordered graphs.
 One can define ``vertex-substitution'' and ``prime'' for ordered graphs just as for graphs, and again it suffices to consider only prime ordered graphs.
 But the only prime ordered graphs that (until now) we knew had the ordered \erh{} property had at most {\em three} vertices.
 We will provide infinitely many.
 Indeed, each graph in $\mathcal{H}$ can be ordered to make a prime ordered graph with the ordered \erh{} property.
 For instance, the graph of \cref{fig:construction}, when ordered such that